Frank Collison

-Frank Collison (born February 14, 1950) is an American actor known to television audiences as the hapless telegrapher Horace Bing in the series Dr. Quinn, Medicine Woman.
+Frank Collison (born February 14, 1950) is an American born actor known to television audiences as the hapless telegrapher Horace Bing in the series Dr. Quinn, Medicine Woman and Grandpa Goodman in Mr. Pickles.

 Early life

 Collison was born in Evanston, Illinois, the son of Peg, a publicist, director, and English teacher, and John Collison, a speech therapist, actor, and writer.
 Collison played his first role as a six-month-old mascot at The Tent Theatre in Granville, Ohio.
 His mother directed him in a number of plays as a youth in Virginia and Ohio.
 When he was a young boy, he assisted his father touring with his one-man Abraham Lincoln show.
 His father was chosen to play Lincoln for the centennial celebration of Lincoln's first inauguration in Washington, DC; Frank played the young Tad Lincoln.

 Career

 Stage

 Collison trained at the American Conservatory Theater in San Francisco, earning a BA in theatre from the San Francisco State University.
 He then helped to establish a summer theatre company in the Sierra Nevada, and went on to gain an MFA in acting at University of California, San Diego.
 Between acting jobs he has worked as a substitute teacher, diaper service dispatcher and forest firefighter.
 Appearing in over 150 productions, he has worked off Broadway and in regional theatres in California, Boston, and Denver.
 His theatrical roles have been as varied as "Jacob Marley" in A Christmas Carol to "Miss Havisham" in Great Expectations to "Puck" in A Midsummer Night's Dream.
 Collison is a founding member of the Pacific Resident Theatre in Venice, California, which has won over 25 Los Angeles Drama Critics Circle Awards.